IvanZidov/sheepai/api/README.md

-# 🐑 SheepAI News Analyzer API
+# 🐑 CyberShepherd News Analyzer API

 AI-powered news analysis API that automatically scrapes, analyzes, and summarizes articles from The Hacker News.